s2l1/Headless-Samourai-Dojo/README.md

 Why run Tor?

-Tor is mainly useful as a way to impede traffic analysis, which means analyzing your internet activity (logging you IP address on websites you’re browsing and services you’re using) to learn about you and your interests.
+Tor is mainly useful as a way to impede traffic analysis, which means analyzing your internet activity (logging your IP address on websites you’re browsing and services you’re using) to learn about you and your interests.
 Traffic analysis is useful for advertisement and you might want to hide this kind of information merely out of privacy concerns.
 But it might also be used by outright malevolent actors, criminals or governments to harm you in a lot of possible ways.

 Tor allows you to share data on the internet without revealing your location or identity, which can definitely be useful when running a Bitcoin node.

-Out of all the reasons why you should run Tor, here are the most relevant to Bitcoin:
+Out of all the reasons why you should run Tor, here are the most relevant to Bitcoin.

 By exposing your home IP address with your node, you are literally saying the whole planet “in this home we run a node”.
 That’s only one short step from “in this home, we do have bitcoins”, which could potentially turn you and your loved ones into a target for thieves.
 In the eventuality of a full fledged ban and crackdown on Bitcoin owners in the country where you live, you will be an obvious target for law enforcement.
 Coupled with other privacy methods like CoinJoin you can gain more privacy for your transactions, as it eliminates the risk of someone being able to snoop on your node traffic, analyze which transactions you relay and try to figure out which UTXOs are yours, for example.

 All the above mentioned arguments are also relevant when using Lightning, as someone that sees a Lightning node running on your home IP address could easily infer that there’s a Bitcoin node at the same location.

 If you run a different operating system, you may need to build Tor from source and paths may vary.
 For additional reference, the original instructions are available on the Tor project website.

 Add the following two lines to sources.list to add the torproject repository.

-`$ sudo nano /etc/apt/sources.list`
+`$ nano /etc/apt/sources.list`
 ```
 deb https://deb.torproject.org/torproject.org stretch main
 deb-src https://deb.torproject.org/torproject.org stretch main
 ```
 In order to verify the integrity of the Tor files, download and add the signing keys of the torproject using the network certificate management service (dirmngr).
 ```
-$ sudo apt install dirmngr apt-transport-https
+$ apt install dirmngr apt-transport-https
 $ curl https://deb.torproject.org/torproject.org/A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89.asc | gpg --import
 $ gpg --export A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89 | sudo apt-key add -
 ```
 The latest version of Tor can now be installed.
 While not required, tor-arm provides a dashboard that you might find useful.
-`$ sudo apt update`
+`$ apt update`
-`$ sudo apt install tor tor-arm`
+`$ apt install tor tor-arm`
 Check the version of Tor and that the service is up and running.
 ```
 $ tor --version